 Looking for a way to learn PGA DFS without jumping in with both feet?
-Then I have a perfect solution for you.
-This year Yahoo and Yahoo Fantasy is offering a $10,000 Freeroll called the “Yahoo Cup.”
+We have a perfect solution for you.
+This year Yahoo and Yahoo Fantasy are offering a $10,000 freeroll called the “Yahoo Cup.”
 This contest awards a winner for weekly events and one winner at the end of the season who has the most cumulative points.
 That winner will receive $1,000.
-While we may have missed four weeks of competition, not to worry; as part of the Yahoo Cup rules, you get to drop your lowest eight scores.
-That will come in handy as we start our track to become the Yahoo Cup Champion.

-Given the fact that we are starting a tad behind the rest of the bunch, there are two schools of thought on how to make up those differences.
-Of course, ultimately it comes down to picking the right golfers.
-So first I’ll start off with some general slate strategy, my top three value plays based on the Yahoo pricing, a couple of lineup fill-ins, and then I will finish it off with two different lineup variations of how to start your building your lines this week.
+Ultimately, winning the Yahoo Cup comes down to picking the right golfers.
+Today I will provide my top three value plays based on Yahoo salary, a couple of lineup fill-ins, and then I will finish it off with two different lineup variations of how to start building your lineups this week.

 New to PGA DFS?
 Awesemo is the only site with projections from the No. 1 daily fantasy player in the world.
 We also have loads of free content, including grades, rankings, leverage scores and comprehensive articles like The Winning Element.
 Come visit the Awesemo PGA Home Page for all our FREE content.